About This Drive

-Begin your journey at Wowan and spend an hour to two hours looking through the old relics at the Wowan Museum.
-Open Mon-Thurs, 9.00am-1.00pm.
+Begin your journey at Wowan and take some time looking through the old relics at the Wowan Museum.

-Travel south along the Leichhardt Way for approximately 24 km and turn left onto Goovigen-Rannes Road.
-Follow Goovigen-Rannes Road 19 km and you will arrive at the Percy Schluter Memorial School of Arts Hall and Engel Homestead, on the outskirts of Goovigen.
-Note that it is open by appointment only, phone ahead and speak to Gwen on (07) 4996 5146, or pop into the house next to the Church.
+Make your way to the Percy Schluter Memorial School of Arts Hall and Engel Homestead, on the outskirts of Goovigen.
+Note that it is open by appointment only, so you’ll want to phone ahead (07) 4996 5146.

-When you arrive in Biloela, head to the Queensland Heritage Park (Open 9.00am – 4.00pm daily), located on Exhibition Avenue.
-There are a few historical points of interest to see while in Biloela.
-These include the Spirit of the Land Mural, Queensland Heritage Park and Greycliffe Homestead.
+When you arrive in Biloela, head to the Queensland Heritage Park, located on Exhibition Avenue.
+Other historical points of interest in Biloela include the Spirit of the Land Mural and Greycliffe Homestead.

 Day Two – Baralaba, Moura & Theodore (200km/2.5hrs)

-Turn right onto the highway and follow into Theodore.
-A pretty place, Theodore is shaped like a point between the Dawson River and Castle Creek, its palm lined streets give a tropical feel to the place.
-Upon arriving in Theodore, follow ‘The Boulevard’ through town and turn right at Second Avenue.
-Follow to the end and turn right again.
-On your left you will find the Dawson Folk Museum, housed in an old power house.
+Turn right onto the highway and follow the road into Theodore, a town wedged at the point between the Dawson River and Castle Creek.
+Upon arriving in Theodore, follow ‘The Boulevard’ through town and make your way to the Dawson Folk Museum, housed in an old power house.

 Day Three – Taroom & Cracow (184km/3hrs)

 Head north along The Boulevard out of town and turn left onto the Leichhardt Way.
-Follow 94 km to Taroom.
+Follow onto Taroom.
 Taroom is steeped in early European history and built on primary industries – first sheep, now cattle and grain.

-Continue to follow the highway veering left and then right into Yaldwyn Street.
+Continue along the highway and turn right into Yaldwyn Street.
 On the right you will see the Leichhardt Tree.
 Stop and take a closer look and listen to the story of Ludwig Leichhardt.

-Continue up to the intersection with Kelman St and turn left into Kelman St. The Taroom Museum is located approximately 100 m up the road on the left.
+Make a pit stop at the Taroom Museum on Kelman Street.
 The Museum opens by appointment.
 Contact the Taroom District Historical Society on 0409 663 701 to arrange access.

-Follow the road to the Cracow Pub.
-The pub is legendary and owned by Fred Brophy; it is a hoot to visit and offers the chance to stop for a drink, have a chat with the locals and, if the kitchen is open, enjoy a pub meal.
-The pub has a resident ghost that haunts the hallways and on occasions has been spotted among the memorabilia that lines the pub walls.
+From Taroom, head to Cracow and make your way to the Cracow Hotel.
+The pub is legendary and owned by Fred Brophy, owner of Australia’s last boxing troupe.
+The pub is more than just a place to whet your whistle, it’s a great place to chat with the locals and, if the kitchen is open, enjoy a pub meal.
 Take a walk along the main street and delight at the abandoned buildings from yesteryear.

 Continue along Third Avenue up the hill to the Cracow Mining Museum.
 It is also located right next door to the town camping area, a great spot to pull up and rest for the night.